Notes on the Geography of The United Kingdom: London 7: Commercial

 Stars in the vault above.
-The staircase is in the tower seen six pictures above.

 The first grand hotel not linked to a station may have been the Savoy, which opened in 1889 on the back of Richard D'Oyly Carte's profits from producing Gilbert and Sullivan's operettas.
 It offered electricity and bathrooms in most of the rooms, along with hot and cold running water all day long ("Oh bliss, oh rapture!
 Oh rapture, oh bliss!")
-It was managed from the outset by César Ritz, until he was dismissed seven years later for filching booze in great quantity.
+It was managed from the outset by César Ritz until he was dismissed seven years later for filching booze in great quantity.
 The present entrance dates from 1930.
-The hotel today is managed by Fairmont Hotels for its owner, Al-Waleed bin Talal.
+The hotel today is managed by Fairmont Hotels for its Saudi owner, Al-Waleed bin Talal.
 (See Harrod's, above.)

-Ritz bounced back, opened a hotel under his own name in Paris and the Carlton in London, this this one, the London Ritz, with the steel-frame construction soon followed by Selfridge's.
+Ritz bounced back, opened a hotel under his own name in Paris and the Carlton in London, this this one, the London Ritz, with the steel-frame construction soon adopted by Selfridge's.
 Ritz never saw the hotel.
 It opened in 1905, long after Ritz's collapse in 1902, triggered it seems by the illness of Edward VII, which forced the cancellation of elaborate festivities at the Carlton.
 This hotel more recently has been owned by the reclusive Barclay brothers and has operated as a partner hotel of the Ritz-Carlton chain, itself a subsidiary of Marriott.

 One more hotel, the huge Hotel Piccadilly, which for all its size fell short of the ambitions of its architect, Norman Shaw.
 The hotel opened in 1908 but the right wing was never built because the owners could not afford to buy out the Denman House of 1903.
 It's there to this day, looking like the runt of the litter.
 The building in the distance was built in 1920 by Reginald Blomfield, Shaw's student.
 It housed Swan and Edgar, a deparment store.